yar-votes/yar-votes.github.io/2022-11/index.md

 * Measure D: YES, let them build a few more buildings, it's fine

 # City of Oakland
 * Mayor: 1) Victory 2) Hodge 3) Thao 4) Taylor.
-Taylor is too soft on cops and surveillance, but he's less anti-homeless than Reid or DLF
+Taylor is absolutely terrible on many issues (cops, surveillance, landlords) but compared to Reid or DLF I see him as the lesser of 3 evils
 * Council District 2: Bas
 * Council District 4: Ramachandran
 * Council District 6: 1) Sessions 2) Zazaboi.
 Not a fan of Jenkins or Sidebotham.